Ford’s Stakeholders, Sustainability, ESG & CSR Strategy

 • Global leadership development programs

 Investors.
 Ford’s investors are interested in maximum profits and business stability.
 These stakeholders are significant because they affect the firm’s capital.
 To address the interests of this stakeholder group, the automaker implemented the One Ford plan in 2008 under former CEO Alan Mulally’s leadership to achieve consistency and synergy in its global organization.
 The One Ford plan reduces costs and maximizes the company’s profits worldwide.
 This effort is part of the automotive company’s corporate social responsibility strategy to improve its performance.
 At present, Ford’s generic competitive strategy and intensive growth strategies satisfy shareholders’ interests for business growth and competitiveness.
-These strategies help make the company’s corporate citizenship comprehensive by including business objectives for outperforming competitors, like Toyota, Tesla, and General Motors.
+These strategies help make the company’s corporate citizenship comprehensive by including business objectives for outperforming competitors, like Toyota, Tesla, BMW, and General Motors.
+These firms impose the competitive challenges identified in the Five Forces analysis of Ford and influence decisions for the company’s CSR/ESG programs for sustainability and stakeholder management.

 Communities.
 Ford has corporate social responsibility programs for communities as stakeholders.
 The interests of this stakeholder group include support for community development, as well as environmental conservation.
 Communities are significant stakeholders because they can influence the perceptions of Ford’s customers.
 These interests are addressed through the following corporate social responsibility programs: